open-energy-transition/open-tyndp/doc/faq_troubleshooting.rst

 .. admonition:: What solver do I need to solve Open-TYNDP models?

     It depends on the model you want to run.
 We recommend using HiGHS for exploring and testing the models at low temporal resolution, typically `52SEG`.
 HiGHS can also be used for CBA assessments.
-However, the SB models are larger and require a commercial solver.
+However, with higher temporal resolution, the SB models are larger and require a commercial solver.

 .. admonition:: My workflow is failing or producing unexpected results.
 How do I troubleshoot?